mavam/trac-hub/README.md

 17. If something goes wrong, restart the the converter

     `docker-compose run --rm trac-hub --M -s <next free id>`

+## Bonus :-)

+You can run a trac-instance - without svn - but to inspect details by

+    `deocker-compose up tracd`

+you can run a gitlab-instance

+    'docker-compose up gitlab`

+I managed to import the converted github project in to this local instance for testing purpoes

+## future

+May be we can add direct gitlab support to trac-hub

 # trac-hub